-Emma Lunder moved to Canmore to further her biathlon training after her high performance team in Squamish, B.C. lost its funding and coach following the 2010 Olympic Winter Games.
+Emma Lunder moved to Canmore, Alberta to further her biathlon training after her high performance team in Squamish, B.C. lost its funding and coach following the 2010 Olympic Winter Games.
 She joined a local club and qualified for her first international competition, the 2010 Youth World Championships, where she felt immense pride in wearing the maple leaf for the first time.
 She went on to compete at the 2011 and 2012 Junior World Championships.
 She also represented Alberta at the 2011 Canada Winter Games, winning silver in the relay and finishing fourth in the sprint.

 Lunder encountered some injury troubles just before the 2015 team trials when she fell and tore a tendon and chipped a small bone in her thumb.
 She spent the entire racing season in a thumb cast, altering her rifle to fit it around the splint and adjusting her poling technique.
 A fall in a race in 2016 caused a second similar tear, but after a few weeks of rest she was able to continue the season.

-After two seasons of what she calls lackluster racing, Lunder posted her best World Cup result in January 2017 when she finished 21st in the 15km individual in Antholz, Italy after hitting 19 of the 20 targets.
-She also made her world championship debut in 2017.
+After two seasons of what she calls lackluster racing, Lunder posted her then-best World Cup result in January 2017 when she finished 21st in the 15km individual race in Antholz, Italy after hitting 19 of the 20 targets.
+She also made her senior IBU World Championships debut in 2017.

 Notable International Results